Babur171/news-app/README.md

 ## Data Sources

-You must choose at least **three** of the following APIs to fetch news articles:
+You must choose at least **two** of the following APIs to fetch news articles:

 - [NewsAPI](https://newsapi.org/)
 - [The Guardian API](https://open-platform.theguardian.com/documentation/)